-Steve Glickman is the Founder and Chief Executive Officer of Develop LLC, the first advisory firm dedicated to building and supporting Opportunity Zone Funds, and he is one of the nation's top Opportunity Zones experts who is a sought after speaker at industry gatherings around the country.
+Steve Glickman is the Founder and Chief Executive Officer of Develop LLC, the first full service, independent advisory firm dedicated to building and supporting Opportunity Zone Funds, and he is one of the nation's top Opportunity Zones experts who is a sought after speaker at industry gatherings around the country.

 Steve is the Co-Founder and former CEO of the Economic Innovation Group (EIG), a bipartisan research and policy organization in Washington, D.C. focused on addressing economic inequality through the creation of a new marketplace for private equity investments in distressed communities.

 Under Steve’s leadership, EIG was the architect of the $6 trillion Qualified Opportunity Zones program, the largest community investment incentive in U.S. history.
 EIG conceptualized the program and drafted the underlying legislation -- the “Investing in Opportunity Act” -- championed by Senators Tim Scott (R-SC) and Cory Booker (D-NJ), which received nearly 100 bipartisan congressional cosponsors before being passed into law in 2017.
 Steve has worked with hundreds of investors and dozens of communities to help them take advantage of this new powerful tax incentive.

 Steve is also an Adjunct Professor at Georgetown University, where he teaches on economic diplomacy and international trade in the School of Foreign Service.
 He sits on Georgetown's Board of Governors and the Board of The NewDEAL.